scottc2000/Boshi_Project/README.md

     Projectiles are not loaded and do not have collision components (backlog) Collisions are not completely functional yet.
 Players collide with each other mostly correct but sometimes don't register when a player moves while another player is still (backlog)
-    Gravity has not been implemented due to block collisions not being done (backlog)
+    Gravity has not been implemented due to block collisions not being done (backlog) Camera follows mario but screenscrolling is buggy (backlog)